ephes/kptncook/README.md

   --help                          Show this message and exit.

 Commands:
-  backup-favorites       Store kptncook favorites in local repository. kptncook-access-token  Get access token for kptncook. kptncook-today         List all recipes for today from the kptncook... list-recipes           List all locally saved recipes. save-todays-recipes    Save recipes for today from kptncook site. search-by-id           Search for a recipe by id in kptncook api, id... sync                   Fetch recipes for today from api, save them to... sync-with-mealie       Sync locally saced recipes with mealie.
+  backup-favorites          Store kptncook favorites in local repository. kptncook-access-token     Get access token for kptncook. kptncook-today            List all recipes for today from the kptncook... list-recipes              List all locally saved recipes. save-todays-recipes       Save recipes for today from kptncook site. search-by-id              Search for a recipe by id in kptncook api, id... sync                      Fetch recipes for today from api, save them to... sync-with-mealie          Sync locally saced recipes with mealie. export-recipe-to-paprika  Export a recipe to Paprika app
 ```

 ## Environment